 Excel's Limitations as a Sales Support Tool:

-Everyone might know how to use Excel, but it is a one-size-fits-all solution.
+Everyone might know how to use Excel, but it's a one-size-fits-all solution.

-- Excel makes it harder to follow up on leads, as you are pretty much limited to leaving comments in the columns.
+- Excel makes it harder to follow up on leads, as you're limited to leaving comments in the columns.

 - Comments don’t feature important information like automatic date entry.